 - The major professor shall review and approve all internship experiences.

 Admission to graduate study is granted by the Dean of the Graduate School upon the recommendation of the faculty in the graduate program.
-Applicants seeking admission to this master’s degree program must submit the information noted below.
-Before starting the online application, gather all information and documents for all of the admission requirements so that they can be uploaded into the application system.
+Applicants seeking admission to this degree program must submit the information noted below.
+Before starting the online application, gather all information and documents for all of the following admission requirements so that they can be uploaded into the application.
 All materials must be received before review will begin.

 - A completed online Graduate School Application

-- Go to the Kansas State University Graduate School application for admission page.
-Follow the prompts for completing the application process.
+- Go to the Kansas State University Graduate School home page and click on Start Your Application Now.
+Follow the prompts for completing the process.

 - Application Deadlines:

 - U.S. Citizens and Permanent Residents – Applications are accepted throughout the year.

 - International Students – The online application, application fee, test scores, transcripts, financial documents, and all required application materials need to be submitted by the following dates:

 - August 1 for spring (January) enrollment

 - Domestic Students – An application fee is required for all domestic students; your application will not be processed without this fee.
 The fee can be paid by credit card when completing the online application.